bbauska/Coursera-Bootstrap/readme.md

 Watch the syntax the usemin module uses there.
 I need to do the same transformation to contactus.html and aboutus.html also.

-I\'m going to copy this one here the lazy one that I am.
+I&apos;m going to copy this one here the lazy one that I am.

 I will simply just copy and paste into contactus.html and then also aboutus.html there.

-Similarly, going back to the index.html, I\'ll copy this inbuild and then also copy that into contactus.html and aboutus.html data.
+Similarly, going back to the index.html, I&apos;ll copy this inbuild and then also copy that into contactus.html and aboutus.html data.

-Okay, let\'s save the changes to all the files.
+Okay, let&apos;s save the changes to all the files.

 Then, going to back to index.html.
-I\'m going to repeat the same thing at the bottom for my JavaScript scripts that I\'ve included there.
+I&apos;m going to repeat the same thing at the bottom for my JavaScript scripts that I&apos;ve included there.

 Going to the bottom here, what I need to do here, is to specify \<!\-- build js, and I will say js/main.js.
 Double hyphen, slash.

-That\'s the starting of the block and then the ending is specified by, Build, okay?
+That&apos;s the starting of the block and then the ending is specified by, Build, okay?

 With these changes, now, my index.html file is ready, and I have to do